opengeospatial/OGC-Web-API-Guidelines/README.md

 The starting point of the Design Principles listed here was taken from a presentation [OGC Web API Design Principles](https://portal.opengeospatial.org/files/?artifact_id=78344) (requires OGC portal login) given during the OGC TC meetings in Orleans and Fort Collins.
 The presentation summerizes a collection of the Web API design principles used today by major players in main stream IT business.
 The purpose of the presentation is to ensure that the "common part of an API" is designed such that it can be re-used and a adopted easily.
 However, the initial presentation was not perfect in the sense that it might be incomplete and that there is room left for a good consensus discussion.

-The original author of the presentation (Andreas Matheus), in collaboration with Charles Heazel, agreed to make the content available in this open Github repo for the purpose of creating a starting point in discussion and deriving a set of guidelines that could eventually be used to test OGC Web API Implementation Standards for conformance.
+The original author of the presentation (Andreas Matheus), in collaboration with Charles Heazel, agreed to make the content available in this open GitHub repo for the purpose of creating a starting point in discussion and deriving a set of guidelines that could eventually be used to test OGC Web API Implementation Standards for conformance.

 ## Purpose and process